rnaveensrinivas/Python/README.md

 ---

-### **Exception Hierarchy and Inheritance**
+### Exception Hierarchy and Inheritance

-Exceptions in Python are organized in a hierarchy, with `BaseException` at the top.
-Most exceptions inherit from `Exception`, but some exceptions like `SystemExit` and `KeyboardInterrupt` are directly derived from `BaseException` and are typically used for program termination.
+Exceptions in Python are organized in a hierarchy, with `BaseException` at the top. `Exception` is a subclass of `BaseException`.
+Exceptions that needs to be handled with `try-catch` inherit from `Exception`, but some exceptions like `SystemExit` (raised by `sys.exit()`) and `KeyboardInterrupt` are directly derived from `BaseException` and are typically used for program termination.

 ```python
 class B(Exception):